srcres258/SkyResources/README.md

-# SkyResourcesRenewal
+# SkyResources

-The mod where all materials come from alchemy and technology in the sky, renewed by src_resources.
+The mod where all materials come from alchemy and technology in the sky.